Milk tart with creamy filling and a homemade crust is a South African classic. Perfect as dessert or served for tea time.

 - Pass the custard through a fine-mesh sieve.
 Beat in the butter.

-- Pour the custard into the prepared custard.
+- Pour the custard into the prepared crust.
 Spray a piece of parchment paper with cooking spray then press onto the surface of the custard to avoid a skin from forming.

 - Place the milk tart in the fridge and allow to set for at least 4 hours but ideally overnight.